NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: The NurValues Benchmark

-Operational (38.1\%) and Communicative (36.7\%) cases together account for roughly two-thirds of the corpus, underscoring that routine nursing practice is dominated by technical procedures and nurse–patient communication.
-Although Emergency scenarios represent only 7.5\% of the data, they concentrate the highest ethical stakes and thus serve as a stress-test for model safety.
-The Support \& Management category (5.3\%) covering shift hand overs, supply preparation, and family coordination, captures indirect yet indispensable activities.
-The remaining 12.5\% of mixed or ambiguous cases highlight the complexity of real-world nursing contexts.

 \textbf{Topic consistency across Easy- and Hard-Level datasets.} As shown in Fig.~\ref{fig:data_analysis} B, our evaluation confirms that the rewritten dialogues retain high topical consistency with the original instances.
-Using three SoTA LLMs to score semantic similarity, over 82\% of instances receive a score $\geq$ 8, and all LLMs yield average scores above 8, showing that the Hard-Level subset increases reasoning complexity without harming the original semantic structure or ethical context (for details, see App.~\ref{app:topic_consistency}).
+For each of the 3 SoTA LLMs, over 82\% of instances receive a semantic similarity score $\geq$ 8.
+And all LLMs yield average scores above 8, showing that the Hard-Level subset increases reasoning complexity without harming the original semantic structure or ethical context.
+In addition, we invite two human evaluators to score topical consistency on 200 randomly sampled, label-balanced instances.
+As shown in Fig.~\ref{fig:data_analysis} C, both evaluators assigned average scores above 7.
+Considering their stated avoidance of extreme scores in the post-experiment questionnaire, this suggests that our adversarial dialogues successfully preserve the topic of the original sentence.(for details, see App.~\ref{app:topic_consistency}).

-\textbf{Comparison across Easy- and Hard-Level datasets.} We perform a statistical analysis of linguistic features across the Easy- and Hard-Level datasets.
-Specifically, we examine four key metrics: mean

-length of text (M Len.), mean type-token ratio (M TTR), global type-token ratio (G TTR), and mean clauses count (M Clauses Count).
-As shown in Tab.~\ref{tab:dataset_analysis}, both the Chinese and English versions demonstrate that Easy-Level samples are generally shorter, use simpler sentence structures, and exhibit lower lexical diversity than their Hard-Level counterparts.
-These differences confirm that the Hard-Level subset presents greater linguistic complexity and cognitive load, consistent with its design purpose.